bontaq/coupons/README.md

 ### Overall

-I was a bit afraid to try this project because you know, what if Haskell actually isn't good and I only like doing fun things with it instead of _real work_ with lots of _tests_.
-Instead I've found it's extremely productive with a fast feedback loop just like that [1994 study for the Navy](http://web.cecs.pdx.edu/~apt/cs457_2005/hudak-jones.pdf) found it -- even though then it was against C++ and Ada, times ain't changed much and Haskell's only gotten better!
+I was a bit afraid to try this project because you know, what if Haskell actually isn't good and I only like doing fun things with it instead of real work with lots of tests.
+Instead I've found it's extremely productive with a fast feedback loop just like that [1994 study for the Navy](http://web.cecs.pdx.edu/~apt/cs457_2005/hudak-jones.pdf) found it -- even though then it was against C++ and Ada.

 Really leaning into Repl driven development lead to an interesting thing:  the [Helpers](https://github.com/bontaq/coupons/tree/main/src/Helpers) modules.
 Both of those are expected to be used only in the Repl to quickly get information into the Database -- I can imagine a world where most files include some Repl helpers, for easier interaction with code.

 ### Performance

-Of course I had to run it on a real server for real.

 To make sure performance was consistent and to make sure there were no memory leaks, I've been hitting the service with 1000 requests (over 10 seconds) every minute for 8 hours.
 It's running on an 18$/m VPS with 2Gb ram and 2VCpus.